 Lotta Knapp is an associate at Vinge who specialises in the field of dispute resolution.
-She has an LL.M. from the University of Lund (2010) and joined the firm two years later after service as a law clerk in a district court.
-She acts as counsel in litigation and arbitration proceedings and is one of the key members of Vinge's team in an on-going arbitral proceeding concerning a MUSD 120 insurance dispute.
+She has an LL.M. from the University of Lund (2010) and joined the firm after two years' service as a law clerk in a district court.
+She acts as counsel in litigation and arbitration proceedings and is one of the key members of Vinge's team in an on-going arbitral proceeding concerning a MUSD 120 insurance dispute as well as a recently commenced multi-party action on behalf of 160 private investors against two insurance companies.